- City Break

 Gruž, situated across the water from Dubrovnik's Old Town, might not be packed with tourist attractions, but it offers a slice of authentic local life.
 The lively markets here are its main draw, with vendors selling fresh fruit, vegetables, and fish—perfect for getting a feel of daily life in Dubrovnik.
 More importantly, Gruž is the departure point for catamarans to Mljet and ferries to Mljet, Korčula, and Split, making it a key hub for exploring the nearby islands.
 It's also where the massive cruise ships dock, and there are plans to develop a new giant aquarium in the area.

-The long-distance bus station, Autobusni Kolodvor, is conveniently close to the harbor, making Gruž a practical stop for travelers.
+The long-distance bus station, Autobusni Kolodvor, is conveniently close to the harbour, making Gruž a practical stop for travellers.
 If you have some spare time, take a morning wander through the area when it's at its busiest—this gives you a glimpse of Dubrovnik far removed from the tourist-heavy Old Town.

 Like the nearby Lapad district, Gruž is seeing more restaurants and cafés popping up, catering to both locals and visitors.
 Amfora, in particular, is a restaurant worth seeking out for a satisfying meal.